 In recent times, conversations I’m having with fellow art workers tend to spiral into fantasies of escaping the art institutions.
 A far-right government has taken power in the Netherlands a few months ago, and everyone expects a crackdown on counter-hegemonic culture.
 In anticipation of the blows to come, cultural institutions have already started self-censoring and repressing, for instance, pro-Palestine organizing.
-This fits into a general image of institutions prioritizing their continued existence over any other value (no matter the ubiquity of ‘ecological awareness’, ‘diversity’, ‘fair practice’, and other social justice buzzwords).
+This fits into a general image of institutions prioritizing their continued existence over any other value (no matter the ubiquity of ‘ecological awareness’, ‘diversity’, ‘fair practice’, and other social justice buzzwords in their policy plans and public statements).
 Is it time to abandon the ship?

-We owe the notion of ‘post-institutional art’ to Ben Davis, an influential, slightly Marxist American art critic, who coined the term in a conversation with Citarella.
-The appeal of this provocation is obvious.
-We have to think beyond the operational norms of most art institutions.
+We owe the notion of ‘post-institutional art’ to Ben Davis, an influential, Marxist American art critic, who coined the term in a conversation with Citarella on the podcast of Artnet News, where Davis works.
+I don’t hate his provocation.
+It is obvious that we have to think outside of the norms that most art institutions operate in.
 But let’s be careful what we wish for.
 Before long, post-institutional art discourse can turn from a speculative trend forecast into a self-fulfilling prophecy.
 In the same conversation, Citarella made clear that he would happily sell his curatorial consultations to (public) art institutions looking to be saved from drowning in digital information overload.
-‘Post-institutional’ should therefore be understood as a demand for a systemic transformation rather than a real institutional exodus.
+‘Post-institutional’ should therefore be understood as a demand for a systemic transformation rather than a real abandonment of the institutions.

 Recently, I was part of a collective that requested the Stedelijk Museum to loan out Ahmet Öğüt’s work Bakunin’s Barricade to protect pro-Palestinian student encampments in Amsterdam against police violence.
 You can read a longer version of the story here, but, basically, the museum refused to put works in its collection at risk to further social justice.
 Bakunin’s Barricade became a monument to opportunities missed, and a perfect example of the aestheticization of politics in art institutions.
 Expected?
 Maybe.
 Unavoidable?
 Not so much.